howardisaacson/Introduction-to-Astronomy-Research-2018/Week5/README.md

 3. Create a website using the platform of your choice.
 You may use a template or create a site from scratch.

+4. Create an account on overleaf (https://www.overleaf.com/) and make a draft of a CV!
+See the "CV Guide" for more information.

 ### Resources:
 Here are some examples of websites from various undergrads, grad students/post docs, and faculty.
 Feel free to browse them for inspiration!